jNembhard/officelite/README.md

 const distance = countdownDate - now;
 ```

 See the problem here?
 Since Next.js is a framework built on top of React, futureDate is searching for a `setDate()` declaration in a predefined React Hook, but it does not exist.
-The function is already available as a function within `Date()`.
+The function is already available as a method within `Date()`.
 This results in a TypeError.

 To avoid this, a better strategy would be to use the momentJS library available for React frameworks, or using TypeScript to better define types and avoid errors.

 The final result ended up looking more like this: